-Principal's signature: Date:

-Appendix I D: MASTERY EXAM REQUEST
+Appendix D: MASTERY EXAM REQUEST

 Student Name: Counselor:

 School: Grade Level:

 Date of Request: School Year:

 Data in Support of Credit Acceleration by Mastery Exam:

 FCAT Assessment in Math Date of Assessment

 Most recent math or science course Grades Earned

 Other justification

-Requested State EOC in adn ministration date,, is 9 weeks in advance.
+Guidance Counselor's Communication w ith Parent Date:

+Parent in agreement that grade will appea r in student records and transcript. □

+•

-Requested State EOC in adn ninistration date,, is 9 weeks in advance.
+Requested State EOC in ad lministration date,, is 9 weeks in advance.

-Has the student attempted the EOC in Alge If so, which one? ebra 1, Geometry or Biology previously?
+Has the student attempted the EOC in Alg gebra 1, Geometry or Biology previously?
 Yes □ No □

+If so, which one?

-If yes, please provide date, score and evide ence of additional preapproved preparation.
+If yes, please provide date, score and evid lence of additional preapproved preparation.

-Date Score Addition nal preapproved preparation
+Date Score Addition onal preapproved preparation

 Recommendation of Principal:

-☐ There is adequate documentation to sup Biology. port the student taking the EOC in Algebra 1, Geometry of
+$\Box$ There is adequate documentation to su pport the student taking the EOC in Algebra 1, Geometry or

+Biology.

-☐ There is NOT adequate documentation to Geometry or Biology to support the student taking the EOC in Algebra 1,
+$\hfill\Box$ There is NOT adequate documentation to support the student taking the EOC in Algebra 1,

+Geometry or Biology

 Signature

 Additional Comments: